Adi-Wasserman/elk-stack-azure/README.md

 Load balancing ensures that the application will be highly redundant, in addition to restricting traffic to the network.

-The network security group allows access to the network only through the Jump Box or the Load Balancer.
-This reduces the attack surface and protects Web-1 and Web-2 VMs vital programs and data.
+The network security group allows access to the virtual network only through the Jump Box or the Load Balancer.
+This reduces the attack surface and protects the web application VMs' vital programs and data.
 Load balancers prevent direct access to the Web boxes, which hold sensitive information, and possible exploits resulting from a direct connection.
-Load balancers also distribute traffic across the Web servers / VMs to add redundancy in case of denial of service attacks.
+Load balancers also distribute traffic across the web servers / VMs to add redundancy in case of denial of service attacks.
 The Jump Box is an access point to connect to virtual machines on the network, while preventing direct external access to valuable data on VMs.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system configuration.
-Log in attempts, file changes, etc/password changes, sensitive changes to files, adding new users, anything unusual on the system, when somebody opens files

 ELK supports special-purpose data collection modules called Beats.

 Beats collect specific data of interest from specified machines rather than gathering all log data.
 Filebeat collects data about the file system including which files changed and when.
 Filebeat logs files including from those such as Apache, Microsoft Azure tools, Nginx web server, and MySQL databases.
 Filebeat has to be installed on the VMs in order to monitor them.

 Metricbeat records machine metrics, such as uptime.
 Metricbeat collects data from the operating system and services running on the server.